reef-defi/reef-ui-kit_moved/README.md

 4. Serve Example with hot reload
 ```
-npm run dev
+yarn dev
 ```

 ## Dependencies
-UI Kit has to be re-installed after every dependency change by running `npm link @reef-defi/ui-kit`.
+UI Kit has to be re-installed after every dependency change by running `yarn link @reef-defi/ui-kit`.

 # Use library in other projects